daifengwanglab/ADSNPheno/README.md

 ## Code for General Usage

 In addition, all codes for our integrative analysis for general usage is provided in a single file [adsnphenoCodesToRun.R](https://github.com/daifengwanglab/ADSNPheno/blob/master/code/adsnphenoCodesToRun.R).
-Also, we provide the codes for each step of our analysis as follows (where you can edit the parameters directly within the file and then run the code below):
+Also, we provide the codes for each step of our analysis as follows (where you can edit the parameters directly within the file itself, at the top, and then run the respective code below in that file):

 *  [Identifying gene co-expression modules and modular enrichments](https://github.com/daifengwanglab/ADSNPheno/tree/master/code/otherScripts/Part1_Identifying%20Gene%20Co-Expression%20Modules%20and%20Module%20Enrichments)
 *  [Predicting gene regulatory network linking TFs, regulatory elements to target genes](https://github.com/daifengwanglab/ADSNPheno/tree/master/code/otherScripts/Part2_PredictingGeneRegulatoryNetworksLinkingTFsAndRegElementsToTarget%20Genes)